 This would have been possible anywhere in an area which is not touristic, still today, thanks to our Canary Island guide we had with us - our friend Sonia, in fact.

-See me here at hiking map Hidalgo which is on a bill board by the round about Punta Hidalgo where one returns to the nearby town.
+See me here at the hiking map of Hidalgo which is on a bill board by the roundabout Punta de Hidalgo where one returns to the nearby town.
 It was very windy on this day in that Tenerife corner which is much exposed to the elements.

-After Punta de Hidalgo we passed through the university town of San Christobal de La Laguna, a place of World heritage.
-It was the first capital of the island, as reported in biggest Canary island history.
+After Punta de Hidalgo we passed through the university town of San Christóbal de La Laguna, a place of World heritage.
+It was the first capital of the island, as reported in my detailed Canary Island history.

-La Laguna was striking me as a town in dire need of building renovations.
-By 2009, the historical quarters of La Laguna had been restored and renovated perfectly.
-Come to know its stunning town square in a Christmas photo in page romantic holidays Admire its buildings from the middle ages with Christmas lights repeated in trees.
+La Laguna which is now a world heritage site was striking me as a town in dire need of building renovations.
+By 2009, i encountered its historical quarters well restored.
+Come to know its stunning town square in a Christmas photo in my article about romantic holidays.
+There, admire its buildings from the middle ages while Christmas lights cast alluring shades in trees.

-The lake or lagoon called laguna in Spanish vanished due to dry Tenerife periods, last not least.
-Some history still talks about La Laguna Tenerife, the lagoon until end of the 19th century.
+The lake or lagoon called laguna in Spanish vanished due to ongoing periods of drought.
+Some ancients reports still mention this lagoon until the end of the 19th century.
 Students celebrate in its countless pubs and work part time in its many shops.
 Trace antiques to buy in the typical historical town, I once saw in TV.
 This 2nd largest of Tenerife settlements was always important in church affairs and boosts according artefacts.
-It is still seat of the 'main' bishop of the island
+It's still seat of the Archbishop of the island.

 I wouldn't pick la Laguna, though, to buy real estate for a holiday home in Tenerife.
 It has a less fortunate climate with more rains and fogs.
 However, it's not as cold and windy as Los Rodeos airport, close by.
 Read up on this in Tenerife weather.